it-at-m/opensource.muenchen.de/usability-analysis.md

 ## Popularity

 Are there already relevant reference customers from this field?
-Community activities on [public Repositories](./repositories.html), such as the number of stars, watchers, contributors, or pull requests, can indicate widespread adoption, but this may not necessarily be the case.
+Community activities on [public Repositories](./repositories.html), such as the number of stars, watchers, contributors, or pull requests, can indicate widespread adoption, but this may not necessarily be the case.[^DevOps_Handbook_stars].

 ## Code Review